mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 Imagine we're launching a competitor to TikTok and Instagram.
 (Forget that they have [**1.1 billion**](https://www.demandsage.com/tiktok-user-statistics/) and [**2 billion**](https://www.statista.com/statistics/272014/global-social-networks-ranked-by-number-of-users/) monthly active users, respectively; we're feeling ambitious!)
 Our key differentiator in this tight market is that we guarantee users will have only the highest quality of videos: absolutely no "get rich quick" schemes, blatant reposts of existing content, URLs that infect your computer with malware, etc.

 ### Attempt 1: Human Review
 To achieve this quality guarantee, we've hired a staggering 1,000 reviewers to audit every upload before it's allowed on the platform. **Some things just need a human touch**, we argue: video spam is too complex and context-dependent to rely on automated logic.
-A video that urges users to click on a URL could be a malicious phishing attempt or a fundraiser for Alzheimer's research, for example -- the stakes are too high to automate a decision like that.
+A video that urges users to click on a URL could be a malicious phishing attempt or a benign fundraiser for Alzheimer's research, for example -- the stakes are too high to automate a decision like that.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/manual_review.png" height="60%" width="60%">